SanabriaRusso/submission-updater/README.md

   - `NETWORK_NAME` - Network name (in case block does not exist in Cassandra we attempt to download it from AWS S3 from `AWS_S3_BUCKET`\\`NETWORK_NAME`\blocks)
   - `AWS_REGION` - The AWS region where your S3 bucket is located.
 While this is automatically retrieved, it can also be explicitly set through environment variables or AWS configuration files.
   - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` - Your AWS credentials.
 These are automatically retrieved from your environment or AWS configuration files but should be securely stored and accessible in your deployment environment.

+**4. PostgreSQL Configuration**

+If this storage backend is configured it is assumed that submissions are written into `submissions` table in the uptime-service-validation (coordinator) component.
+In this mode we are not storing `raw_block` in the database.

+- `POSTGRES_HOST` - Hostname or IP address where your PostgreSQL server is running.
+- `POSTGRES_PORT` - Port number on which PostgreSQL is listening.
+- `POSTGRES_DB` - The name of the database to connect to.
+This is the uptime-service-validation database.
+- `POSTGRES_USER` - The username with which to connect to the database.
+- `POSTGRES_PASSWORD` - The password for the database user.
+- `POSTGRES_SSLMODE` - The mode for SSL connectivity (e.g., `disable`, `require`, `verify-ca`, `verify-full`).
+Default is `require` for secure setups.

 ## Run

 ```